sdiehl/wiwinwlh/tutorial.md

 called [actions](https://wiki.haskell.org/Introduction_to_Haskell_IO/Actions).
 IO actions executed in ``main`` are the means by which a program can operate on or access information in the external world.
-IO actions allow the program to do many things, including but not limited to:
+IO actions allow the program to do many things, including, but not limited to:

  - Print a ``String`` to the terminal
  - Read and parse input from the terminal